OVARC Field Day

-This year only, Class 1D (home station on commercial power) may contact another Class 1D station for score credit.
+This year, Class 1D (home station on commercial power) were allowed to contact another Class 1D station for score credit.

-Also several OVARC members petitioned ARRL to publish aggregate club scores this year.
-Though they do so for other contests, ARRL initially refused, but our campaign has now succeeded so the club gets credit for every contact made by members at home.
+Several OVARC members petitioned ARRL to publish aggregate club scores this year.
+Though they do so for other contests, ARRL initially refused, but our campaign succeeded so the club gets credit for every contact made by members at home.

 This is good news!
 Make sure that when you submit your FD summary to ARRL, you put Oro Valley Amateur Radio Club on the line requesting club affiliation.
 Disregard the instruction that club membership counts only for class A and F stations.

-I encourage OVARC members to get on the air on FD (June 27-28) as sole operator, thus continuing to practice "social distancing".
-Use your own call but be sure to include OVARC as your club on the FD summary sheet you submit.
-I will suggest to the Coconino club that the trophy should go to the club with the greatest number of individual operations submitting logs to ARRL.
+We encouraged OVARC members to get on the air on FD (June 27-28) as sole operators, thus continuing the practice of "social distancing".
+They used their own call and included OVARC as their club on the FD summary sheet they submitted.
+We suggested to the Coconino club that the trophy should go to the club with the greatest number of individual operations submitting logs to ARRL.

-This article was taken from a series of Field Day bulletins sent to the OVARC membership by Field Day Chairman Tom Kravec W8TK.
+This article was taken from a series of Field Day bulletins sent to the OVARC membership.

 How to Operate Field Day